 Building a Soho Business?

 You’re finally realising your dream of becoming a business owner.
-Your Soho business plan is in full swing, and you’re setting exciting goals for what you hope to achieve in the future.
+Your Soho business plan is in full swing, and you’re setting exciting goals for what you hope to achieve.
 Planning for the sale of your business from day one will help ensure a more profitable sale and a smoother experience during what can be a stressful time.
-So, even though you’re in the midst of establishing your new business, it’s important to keep an eye on the future and ask yourself what a prospective buyer will look for.
+So, even though you’re establishing your new business, it’s essential to keep an eye on the future and ask yourself what a prospective buyer will look for.

 What are you worth?

-This is probably obvious, but profitability and net worth are going to be the main goals of a buyer.
-They want assurances that business revenue will be able to cover their financial obligations and allow them to maintain a positive net worth position as they become the sole proprietor.
+This is probably obvious, but profitability and net worth will be buyers’ primary goals.
+They want assurances that business revenue will be able to cover their financial obligations and allow them to maintain a favourable net worth position as they become the sole proprietor.
 These are just a few of the questions that will be at the forefront of their decision-making process:

 - Is the business turning a profit, and will it continue to do so?